 (1.1 miles, about 8 minutes)

-Modeled after open-air style European markets, the Downtown Market Grand Rapids brings a variety of culinary flavors under one roof.
-Try Social Kitchen and Bar for the family-style fries or Slows Bar B Q for barbecue by the pound.
+Modeled after open-air style European markets, the Grand Rapids Downtown Market brings 20+ gourmet restaurants and vendors under one roof.
+Try Café de Miro for Kurdish-style Mediterranean delights or Slows Bar B Q for barbecue by the pound.
 Field & Fire Bakery has fresh loaves and addicting samples, while the Sushi Market rolls out unbeatable lunch specials from noon until 3PM every day.

 The second floor boasts extra seating options and a year-round greenhouse that can help chase away gray winter blues.